jar-o/limlog/README.md

 	// Total of 4 log lines per second, with a burst of 6 l.SetLimiter("limiter1", 4, 6)

-	l.Info("You don't have to limit your loglines if you don't want.")
+	l.Info("You don't have to limit your log lines if you don't want.")

 	for i := 0; i <= 10000000; i++ {
 		l.DebugL("limiter1", i)